Aditya-wyswyg/Load_Testing_Axessio/README.md

-# File Upload Load Testing
+# Load Testing Suite for Axessio-open-webui

-This directory contains k6 load testing scripts for testing the file upload functionality of the Axessio-open-webui application.
+This directory contains k6 load testing scripts for testing both the **file upload functionality** and **chat completion API** of the Axessio-open-webui application.

 ## Directory Structure